hSueki/dscage-pe2/README.md

     ghcr.io/hsueki/dscage_pe2
 ```
 >[!IMPORTANT]
->The path of target directories should not be changed.
+>The paths to the target directories should not be changed.

 >[!NOTE]
->The Slurm (a job scheduling and management system) is started automatically within the container.
+>Slurm (a job scheduling and management system) starts automatically within the container.
 You can verify this by running `sinfo`.
 >Please refer to [Slurm manual](https://slurm.schedmd.com/documentation.html).

 <br/>

-_Within the docker container_
+_Within the Docker container_

-2. Change directory into the target directory
+2. Change to the target directory.
 ```
  cd /root/data
 ```